- When does the programme start?Hide

 - How many ECTS points are required for application?Hide

-Applicants must hold an official transcript of records (including subjects and grades) showing that they have completed at least 150 ECTS credits.
+Applicants must hold an official transcript of records (including subjects, grades an ECTS-points) showing that they have completed at least 150 ECTS credits.

 - Do I have to apply online?Hide